qauchida/qauchida.github.io/essays/PairProgramming.md

 ## Session 2: Trying to Break It

 In this session, our research group wanted to see what happens when all 4 of us try to work at the same time.
-Angeli, [Max](https://maxdeyo.github.io/), [Hana](http://hannaparkuh.github.io/) and I all tried to work on the same thing on 05/30/2020 around 1:30pm.
+Angeli, [Max Deyo](https://maxdeyo.github.io/), [Hanna Park](http://hannaparkuh.github.io/) and I all tried to work on the same thing on 05/30/2020 around 1:30pm.

 ## Session 3: